ankitgit01/Team-forged-compression-engine/README.md

 # Contextual Compression Engine for Extreme Long Inputs

+## IMPORTANT : Because of CPU and GPU limitations, we ghave run the full_source_code.ipynb on Google collab so the paths are according to the collab format.
+To run on VS code, the paths need to be changed (The /content needs to be removed)

+## app.py is ready to be run directly on VS code

 ## Overview

 Enterprises work with very large documents such as policy manuals, legal texts, audit reports, technical runbooks, and long logs.
 These documents often span hundreds or thousands of pages.